 If paying by Direct Debit or Centrepay, fees may be paid on a weekly, fortnightly, monthly or term basis.
-Accounts must be finalized by the end of Term 4 each year.

-If paying by Direct Debit, a new form must be completed each year.
-Please contact the Finance Office if you require assistance with completion or calculation of instalments, on 3281 1998 or twendt@bne.catholic.edu.au
+If paying by Direct Debit, a new form is required to be completed each year.
+Please use the online calculator at https://adf.brisbanecatholic.org.au/ready-reckoner/ to assist with calculation of Direct Debit instalments.

+Accounts must be finalised by the end of Term 4 2020.

+If you require any assistance, please contact the finance office on 07 3281 1998 or pipsfinance@bne.catholic.edu.au